davidjnevin/template-python-fastapi-docker-postgres/README.md

 pre-commit install
 ```

-Create and edit the .env file
+Create and then edit the .env file

 ```bash
 cp example.env .env